Generic name: crofelemer [ kroe-FEL-e-mer ]

 Dosage form: oral delayed release tablet (125 mg)

 What is crofelemer?

-Crofelemer is not a treatment for HIV or AIDS.
+Crofelemer is not a treatment for HIV.

 Crofelemer may also be used for purposes not listed in this medication guide.